Back to Home

 Information, blocking, deletion, data portability

-5. Miscellaneous
+5. Other

-PRIVACY POLICY for the Hezo Sports GmbH App
+DATA PROTECTION DECLARATION for the Hezo Sports GmbH App

 • Indication of whether previously performed scans have been linked to a customer account.